Doom (film): Effects

 Monsters and creature effects for the film were created by Stan Winston Studios, supervised by John Rosengrant.
 The visual effects were supervised by Jon Farhat.
 The film included 350 effects shots, the work was shared between two companies, Framestore who focused on character animation and creature work in 130 shots, and Double Negative who worked on environments, dimensional effects and futuristic weapons in about 200 shots.
 Pictures of Johnson were taken to conceptualize his demon makeup.
 The second layer of prosthetics took two hours to apply on Johnson while the third level of prosthetics took three hours to apply.
 Acrylic paint was used to cover Johnson's tattoos.
 After the 2D concept art, the creatures were sculpted and body-cast.
 Brian Steele and Doug Jones underwent head and shoulder life casting and body casting to get an impression for their body frames.
 An earpiece was added into the suits so that Jones and Steele could receive directions from Rosengrant, however, their mics were not enabled for them to reply.
 The team drew upon forensic pathology books to give the creatures a repulsive nature.

 First person shooter sequence

 The first person shooter sequence was completely directed by Farhat and was filmed in 14 days after a planning period of three months.
-While the scene is one continuous shot, multiple cuts, that Farhat called "hook-ups", were made during filming, Farhat stated, "you can do it by moving a camera, and passing something, and cutting.
+While the scene is one continuous shot, multiple cuts, that Farhat called "hook-ups", were made during filming.
+Farhat stated, "you can do it by moving a camera, and passing something, and cutting.
 And then rolling the camera again on a subsequent date."
-Other hook-up styles were used by using a green screen or blue screen when a door opens or jump cutting by whipping an object.
+Other hook-up styles were employed by using a green screen or blue screen when a door opens or jump cutting by whipping an object.
 The gun was only used on-screen when it was needed due to its size affecting the aspect ratio.